y9tr3ble/ChatGPT/README.md

 If you have any questions or need help, feel free to:
 - Open an issue
-- Contact @your_username on Telegram
+- Contact @tr3ble on Telegram
-- Send an email to your@email.com
+- Send an email to tr3ble@outlook.com

 ## Acknowledgments 🙏